-- We assessed the reasonableness of the Group's assumptions applied; - We assessed the mathematical accuracy of the calculations; - We assessed the competence of the Group's external experts who were responsible for preparation of the abandonment cost report for Australian sites. - We obtained the estimated abandonment costs for the Canadian sites from the Alberta government's database.

-We also assessed the reasonability and completeness of the Group's disclosures against the requirements of Australian Accounting Standards.
+- We assessed the reasonableness of the Group's assumptions applied; - We assessed the mathematical accuracy of the calculations; - We assessed the competence of the Group's external geologists who were responsible for preparation of the abandonment cost report for Australian sites. - We assessed the competence of the Group's external geologists who were responsible for the certification of the estimated abandonment cost included in the NPV calculation for Alberta sites. - We also assessed the reasonability and completeness of the Group's disclosures against the requirements of Australian Accounting Standards.